-We're stitching our Dresden Rings up a notch by piecing a Dresden Ring within a Ring in this patchwork tutorial:
+We're stitching our Dresden Rings up a notch by piecing a Dresden Ring within a Ring in this patchwork quilt block tutorial:

 To make both 8 petal Dresden Rings, you’ll need the following materials: